Xubuntu/wiki.xubuntu.org/Installing.md

 start up your computer GRUB lets you choose which operating system you want to use for that session.

-Then the operating system you chose will simply start up and be no different from what you are used to - there is no interference between the operating systems.
+Then the operating system you choose will simply start up and be no different from what you are used to - there is no interference between the operating systems.
 It\'s like having two or more computers in one.